parapluu/Concuerror/docs/_posts/2017-10-14-concuerring-concuerror-ep-1.md

 programming is hard and errors in concurrent programs are difficult to trigger and debug.
 Changing the program makes the bug go away.
 Tools that can detect such errors are complex, usually have limited abilities and are difficult to use.
+Hope must be abandoned.

 Concuerror, a stateless model checking tool capable of detecting concurrency errors in Erlang programs, recently started showing